lgnovo/Project-4/README.md

         df.show()
 ```
 3. Clean data set and drop columns.

-4. Demographic Data to Analyze using Spark SQL
+4. Demographic and Behavioral Data to Analyze using Spark SQL
-   Key Finding: Higher count of Existing Customer (85000) vs. Attrited Customer(1627) which is biased towards Existing Customer.

 5. Maniplating Attrition_Flag to 0= Attrited Customer and 1= Existing Customer